 – Rook vs. Bishop

-You should understand how these endgames should be treated for both sides and should be able to perfectly execute those at any time of the day or even at night.
+You should understand how these endgames should be treated for both sides.
+Also, you should be able to perfectly execute those at any time of the day or even at night.

 – King and Pawn vs. King